InterstellarScience/Personal-Quantum-Lab/Quantum_Information/Quantum_Teleportation/README.md

 3. Implementation

 The implementation follows the protocol described in the Background & Theory section.
-First, the unknown quantum state is prepared on Alice's qubit using the U gate, with a randomiser for the values of $\theta$ and $\phi$ each and $\lambda = 0$ .
+First, the unknown quantum state is prepared on Alice's qubit using the U gate, with a randomiser for the values of $\theta$ and $\phi$ each, and $\lambda = 0$ .
 Afterwards, the Bell pair $|\Phi^+\rangle$ is created between Alice's and Bob's qubits.
 Alice then performs the Bell-basis measurement, where Bob applies the corresponding correction gates depending on the received classical bits (0 and/or 1).
 Finally, the teleportation is verified using the inverse U gate operation to confirm the state returns $|0\rangle$.

 4. Results